An Education For Life

 A range of core College initiatives such as Lennie’s Van, our Warruwi Partnership, our educational facilities in Bangladesh and our vitally important local, national and international social action activities all contribute to The Amiel Society which disperses the funds raised through these programs, thereby supporting disadvantaged youth.

 Launched in early 2018, Lennie’s Van is a St Leonard’s College initiative founded on our strong sense of community.

-> Senior School students who volunteer to assist at our Lennie’s Van food services are involved in attending several different Bayside locations delivering a food service program to disadvantaged members of our community who have been identified as ‘food vulnerable’ and who are often at a social and economic disadvantage.
+Senior School students and staff volunteer to assist, attending several different Bayside locations delivering our Lennie’s Van food services to disadvantaged members of our community who have been identified as ‘food vulnerable’ and who are often at a social and economic disadvantage.

-> We invite you to view the below animation for further insight into this College initiative.
+We invite you to view the below animation for further insight into this College initiative.